fresearchgroup/Collaboration-System-Selenium/Test_Recommendation/Test_case_2/readme.txt

 The test_file3.py contains the test_reco function which test the recommendation.
 The test_file4.py tear down (remove) the environment which is required to run this test case.

+IMPORTANT:test_file1.py create 2 communities, 3 users, 6 articles in each communities by django-admin.
+test_file2.py give views to the articles of test_community_1 using test_user_1 and same for test_community_2 by test_user_3.
+And test_user_3 gives some views(lesser than) to articles of test_community_1.
+For more information see idea given below.

 The idea is that:
 Create 2 communities and add 6 published articles in each community.
 Add 3 users to the system.
 All this will be done by django admin.
 The first user will join